gebeyehu08/Objective_Data-analytics-python/schema/generators/generated/docs/events/MediaLoadEvent.md

 | **global\_contexts** | GlobalContexts | Global contexts add global / general information about the event.
 They carry information that is not related to where the Event originated (location), such as device, platform or business data.                                                                            |
 | **id**               | uuid           | Unique identifier for a specific instance of an event.                                                                                                                                                                                                                       |
 | **time**             | integer        | Timestamp indicating when the event was generated.                                                                                                                                                                                                                           |

-### Validation Rules
-* GlobalContexts items must be unique by their _type+id, except for InputValueContext.
-* GlobalContexts must contain context ApplicationContext.
-* InputValueContext must be unique by their _type+id+value.
-* LocationStack items must be unique by their _type+id.
-* LocationStacks must contain MediaPlayerContext.

 :::info setting of properties
 The tracker will automatically set all the properties.